HarryFengYinxuan/hand-gesture-recognition/README.md

 # Report

 Group:
-Yinxuan Feng
-Shuohe Ren
-HaeJong Yoo
+Yinxuan Feng, Shuohe Ren, and HaeJong Yoo

 ## Description
 <p>
     1.1 Our program recognizes 5 gestures: open hand, index finger, fist, scrolling up, and scrolling down.
 </p>
 <p>
     1.2 We preprocess the templates by first converting them to black and white images.
-We scale the image by 0.2, and then use dynamic background substraction to make static objects black and dynamic objects white.
+We scale the images by 0.2, and then use dynamic background substraction to make static objects black and moving objects white.
 For gesture static recognization, we use template matching for each one, and set a threshold for every template.
 We find the one with the most probability and draw that one on the canvas.
 For scrolling motions, we compare 15 consecutive frames, and check if the recognized gesture is moving up or down.
 For those frames, as there might be 1 or 2 frames inside it was missed, we preprocess that so the minor misses will be ignored.
 After recognition, we draw boxes of the objects, and label the coordinates.
 If there are motions, we label the detected motions.
 </p>

 ## Confusion Matrix